Donna Brink Fox

-Donna Brink Fox is Senior Associate Dean of Academic and Student Affairs at the Eastman School of Music, University of Rochester, in Rochester, New York.
-Dr. Fox has held a faculty appointment in Music Teaching and Learning since 1984 and was named Eisenhart Professor of Music Education in 1998, the first endowed professor to be named at the Eastman School.
+Donna Brink Fox served as Senior Associate Dean of Academic and Student Affairs at the Eastman School of Music, University of Rochester, in Rochester, New York until her retirement in December 2022.
+Dr. Fox held a faculty appointment in Music Teaching and Learning since 1984 and was named Eisenhart Professor of Music Education in 1998, the first endowed professor to be named at the Eastman School.
 She earned a PhD in Music Education from The Ohio State University (1982); MM in Music from Ohio University (1975); and BA in Music from Calvin College (1972).
 Additional study includes Harvard’s Management Development Program (1996) and a semester as Provost’s Bridging Fellow in the Simon School of Business at the University of Rochester (2006).
 Her previous collegiate teaching includes Illinois State University (1980-1984) and Ohio University (1975-1976).

-As Senior Associate Dean of Academic and Student Affairs, Dr. Fox is responsible for faculty affairs, including promotion and tenure reviews, annual activity reports, and hiring of part-time faculty.
-She supervises the Student Affairs program areas of Residential Life and Student Activities, along with the Eastman Writing Center and Summer Session.
-Dr. Fox chairs the Undergraduate Curriculum Committee and the Professional Development Committee and coordinates the Advanced Certificate in Community/Collegiate Music Teaching.
+As Senior Associate Dean of Academic and Student Affairs, Dr. Fox was responsible for faculty affairs, including promotion and tenure reviews, annual activity reports, and hiring of part-time faculty.
+She supervised the Student Affairs program areas of Residential Life and Student Activities, along with the Eastman Writing Center and Summer Session.
+Dr. Fox chaired the Undergraduate Curriculum Committee and the Professional Development Committee and coordinated the Advanced Certificate in Community/Collegiate Music Teaching.
 She has served on the Faculty Senate of the University of Rochester, including a term as Chair of the Executive Committee; and was co-chair of the University’s 2014 re-accreditation review by the Middle States Commission on Higher Education.

 Donna Brink Fox is an international authority in the field of early childhood music education.
 Based on her practice and research, she has given presentations and clinics around the world, including Australia, Hungary, Austria, Denmark, Finland, Spain, China, Canada, Taiwan, and Cyprus.
 She has been appointed visiting faculty at Sydney Conservatorium in Australia and Shenyang Conservatory in China and was appointed in 2015 as Global Academic Advisor for the Cyprus Centre of Research and Study in Music Education.
 Former students are teaching in Australia, Brazil, China, Taiwan, Malaysia, and Cyprus, as well as throughout the United States.